tatsuyai713/rcl_like_wrapper/lwrcl/README.md

 ### Parameter Server

 The `ParameterServer` class provides a centralized storage mechanism for managing parameters within the Fast DDS ecosystem.
-It allows nodes to set, get, and declare parameters, enabling efficient parameter management across multiple nodes.
+It allows nodes to set, get, and declare parameters, enabling efficient parameter management.

 ### Parameter Client